top of page

 Screen Shot 2022-10-16 at 3.01.24 AM.png

-I began with a clean, intuitive design, allowing users to search globally across all data and sort results.
-While this solution worked, it lacked precision—users often found themselves scrolling through irrelevant results, slowing down their workflow.
+I started with a clean, intuitive design that enabled users to search globally across all data and sort the results easily.
+While this approach provided basic functionality, it quickly became clear that it lacked precision.
+Users often had to scroll through numerous irrelevant results, which slowed down their workflows and caused frustration.

 Final Design: Precision at Every Step